 My heart groans with yours to be truly known as God intended from the beginning.
-But my heart also groans because I know the church has not always felt like a place you could talk about this struggle.
+But my heart also groans because I know the church has not always felt like a place you could talk about your struggle with identifying as a transgender teen.
 As a result, you have felt disconnected and not truly known yourself.
 Along the way, you have been disappointed, hurt and isolated by the actions and words of Christians.
 I grieve over the pain and loneliness you have experienced.
 Before I say anything else, I want you to know that I am here for you and I love you.

 In the meantime, I want to share a few things with you.
 Our world promotes a story of expressive individualism.
 Self-expression and self-identification are its supreme virtues.
 But God tells a different story.
 He tells a better story and holds out a better promise.
 In the Bible, we find that God made us in His image—we are of inestimable value.
 We were made by Him and for Him.
 He made us both male and female.
 We are made with this intended distinction and not as interchangeable pieces.
 He made us male and female to complement one another and fulfill His purpose in and through us.
 God calls this design very good!
 But why doesn’t it feel this way?
 In short, the answer is sin.
 Since our first parents’ sinful rebellion, we are broken people living according to broken desires in a broken world.
 And this brokenness is just as true of our relationships with God and others as it is of our relationship with ourselves.

 However, I want to make something especially clear at this point.
 Your feeling as if your gender does not align with your biological sex is not sin.
 It is evidence that we live sin-stained world.
 What would be sin would be to reject your God-given sex and gender in favor of your own feelings.
 Struggling with your gender identity while trying to live in obedience to God is different than embracing a transgender identity.
-By embracing a transgender identity you would be choosing to define yourself by and act upon your feelings rather than God’s design.
+By embracing an identity as a transgender teen, you would be choosing to define yourself by and act upon your feelings rather than God’s design.
 We do this same thing when we act on desires of lust, same-sex attraction, anger or lying.
 Regardless of how we sin, we are always rejecting God’s design and trusting in ourselves to be our own god, to determine what is right and wrong and to define ourselves according to our own liking rather than according to His image.